 Not into quinoa?
 Try cilantro lime rice.

-- In the Instant Pot or other pressure cooker, combine quinoa, salt, water, and oil.
+- In the Instant Pot or other pressure cooker, combine quinoa, salt and water.

 - Secure Instant Pot lid and turn valve to seal.
-Set pressure cooker to manual for 1 minute on high.
-When it has finished cooking let the pressure release naturally (in other words, leave it alone) until the valve lowers, about 10-15 minutes.
+Set pressure cooker to manual (High) or to Pressure Cook, depending on the model, for 1 minute.
+It will take about 6 minutes to come to pressure.
+When it has finished cooking, let the pressure release naturally (in other words, leave it alone) for 10 minutes.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.